evntzw/eth-likecoin/README.md

 # Like Coin
-A prototype demostration doing a proof of concept on incentivising users to gain rewards in ERC-20 tokens when browsing websites using Ethereum blockchain
+A prototype demonstration doing a proof of concept on incentivising users to gain rewards in ERC-20 tokens when browsing websites using Ethereum blockchain

 # Programming Languages
 Frontend - ReactJS